dobots/camera_image_exporter/README.md

 ```
 Would record a video for 100 seconds. **If no time is given, the default is 10 seconds**

+If you desire to record until exit, give a large value (>10000), when the stream is exited, the video is automatically saved.
-All the recorded videos are saved in the "camera_image_exporter/videos" directory.
+All the recorded videos are saved in the "camera_image_exporter/video" directory.